Deborah-Kamikazi/-alu-shell/basics/README.md

 11-lists - Lists all files (including hidden) in current, parent, and /boot directories in long format using ls -la . .. /boot.
 12-file_type - Uses the file command to print the type of /tmp/iamafile.
 13-symbolic_link - Creates a symbolic link named __ls__ in the current directory pointing to /bin/ls.
+14-copy_html - Copies .html files from the current directory to the parent directory, only if they are newer or do not exist in the parent directory, using cp -u